6 DAYS TOUR FROM MARRAKECH TO SAHARA & CHEFCHAOUEN

 On this epic 6 days tour from Marrakech , you will travel through the stunning High Atlas Mountains and be inspired by the grandeur and breathtaking landscapes, as you journey to the UNESCO listed Ksar Ait Benhaddou and a visit to the remarkable “Hollywood of Africa”, the quaint city of Ouarzazate.

 You will encounter Morocco’s beautiful valleys e.g. Dades valley and Rose valley.
 There are amazing gorges such as the Todgha gorge, carved by powerful rivers.
 You will witness towering cliffs, ageless oases, notably the UNESCO protected Oasis of Skoura, the historic Kasbah of Amridil and many ancient historic Kasbahs.

-Visit the Sahara Desert where you will undertake exhilarating activities around in Sahara, Camel trek in the golden Sahara dunes, and experience a superb night under the stars in an awesome Berber desert camp.
+On this 6 days tour from Marrakech , you will visit the Sahara Desert where you will undertake exhilarating activities in the Sahara environs, Camel trek in the golden dunes, and experience a superb night under the stars in an awesome Berber desert camp.
 Ride Quad bikes and Sandboard in the magical Sahara dunes.
 Visit Berber desert nomads and enjoy a welcoming cup of mint tea.

 Witness the production of the famous Argan Oil and journey through the impressive Rif Mountains to the Blue pearl city of Chefchaouen to wander the alleyways and examine the exquisite souks.Take a journey back in time with an exceptional visit to Morocco’s spiritual city of Fes.
 Visit Casablanca and discover the uniquely modern Hassan II Mosque and the movie famous ‘Rick’s café’.
 Finally, return to the legendary, bustling sensational city of Marrakech.